A q-analog of certain symmetric functions and one of its specializations: Extension to -analogue

 \begin{proposition} We have for all $n\geq r\geq 1$,

 \end{proposition}

 Things get more complicated if we want to extend Theorem 4.1.
-There are indeed $p,q$-Stirling numbers of the first and second kind [5, 18].
-But as indicated in [5, page 104], there is no $p,q$-analog of $\left( 4.2\right) $ which we used to go from $\left( 4.6\right) $ to $\left( 4.4\right) $.
-This apparently prevents getting a $p,q$-analog of Theorem 4.1.
+There are indeed $p,q$-Stirling numbers of the first and second kind [6, 19].
+But as indicated in [6, page 104], there is no $p,q$-analogue of $\left( 4.2\right) $ which we used to go from $\left( 4.7\right) $ to $\left( 4.4\right) $.
+This apparently prevents getting a $p,q$-analogue of Theorem 4.1.